Tri Walkers UK: A Buying Guide

 Are 3 Or 4 Wheel Walkers Better?

 Walkers with three wheels (the tri-walker or rollator) and four wheels (the eagle crutch) are available to those with difficulty moving about.
+The compact design of three-wheeled walkers makes them ideal for navigating tight spaces.
 On uneven ground or for frequent rest stops, a three-wheeled walker could be more manageable, but a four-wheeled walker might be the better choice for longer distances or people with stronger upper bodies.
 Find a portable version with the functions you need.

-What Is The Difference Between Rollator And Walker?
+What Is The Difference Between A Rollator And Walker?

 The four legs of a typical walker are replaced with three wheels on a rollator, also called a tri-walker or three-wheeled walker with a seat.
 The stability of conventional walkers may make them more suited for longer distances or those with stronger upper bodies.
 However, rollators are better suited for difficult terrain or those who need to stop regularly to rest.